MINDSET-SUDO/opp/reminder.md

   step two:development of basic architecture design describes hardware software and network infrastructure

+  step three:

-  step three:data base and file specificaton are developed
+  `data base and file specificaton are developed

+  step four:

-  step four:program design defines the programs should be written and function of these programs(**system specification**)
+  program design defines the programs should be written and function of these programs(**system specification**)

-4.**IMPLEMENTATION**
+4. **IMPLEMENTATION**

 final phase,gets most attention longest and most expensive

 step one :system construction

-system is build and tested to  ensureit performs as designed
+system is build and tested to  ensure it performs as designed

-step two:sytem installation
+step two: system installation
-old system is turned off and the new one is included ik vn the sytem
+old system is turned off and the new one is included ik vn the system

 most important aspects is to train the users to the new system and help manage the new system